Skip to Content

 A man looks at an electronic quotation board displaying stock prices of the Nikkei 225 on the Tokyo Stock Exchange in Tokyo on August 6

-By Laura He and Juliana Liu, CNN
+By Laura He, Juliana Liu and Anna Cooban, CNN

 The bounce in Japan is “typical after a market crash,” Neil Newman, head of strategy at Astris Advisory in Tokyo, told CNN.
 “Importantly: Fundamentals are sound, the economy is doing fine, there is no evidence of abandoning Japanese equities.”

-But short-term volatility in the stock market remains as the market now believes the US dollar has not yet stabilized against the Japanese yen, analysts from UBS Chief Investment Office wrote in a research report on Tuesday.
+But short-term volatility in the stock market remains as the market believes the US dollar has not yet stabilized against the Japanese yen, analysts from UBS Chief Investment Office wrote in a research report Tuesday.

-“It is too early to conclude that the Japanese stock market has hit a bottom,” they said, adding that any recovery would likely only occur after Japanese corporates report first-half earnings in October, or even after the US presidential election in November.
+“It is too early to conclude that the Japanese stock market has hit a bottom,” they said, adding that any recovery would likely only occur after Japanese companies report first-half earnings in October, or even after the US presidential election in November.

 On Monday, the Nikkei closed 12.4% lower in its largest percentage one-day drop since October 1987.
 It lost 4,451, its biggest ever decline by number of points.
 The plunge triggered a global market rout.
 All major Asian, European and US markets fell substantially.

 Wall Street also took a beating with all three major indexes falling between 2.6% and 3.4% on fears the US economy was slowing faster than expected.
-But the tide is turning there too.
-The S&P 500 and Nasdaq futures, an indication of how the indexes are likely to open, bounced back in the hours after the close of the main trading session.

 Growing worries about a recession in the US economy and the rapid unwinding of popular carry trades involving the yen had sent global markets into a tailspin starting Friday.

-“Much of the [market] downturn reflects concerns that the US may be heading for a recession,” said analysts from Moody’s Analytics in a note on Tuesday.
+“Much of the [market] downturn reflects concerns that the US may be heading for a recession,” said analysts from Moody’s Analytics in a note Tuesday.

 AI-related tech stocks also suffered, impacting equity valuations across Taiwan and South Korea, where chipmakers produce most of the world’s supply of high-end semiconductors used in AI applications, they said.